 - Create connections to help discover relationships (e.g. characteristics).

-This category includes saying number words, writing numbers, counting, and recognizing a number of objects.
+Also known as number sense, this category includes saying number words, writing numbers, counting, and recognizing a number of objects.
 For example, “1, 2, 3, 4, 5, 6, 7, 8, 9, 10,” counted Devon as he pointed towards the cars lined up on the table.
 “I have more than you,” he said as he pointed towards Melissa’s cars lined up.
 “1, 2, 3, 4, 5, 6…oh yeah,” she said as she pointed towards her cars lined up next to Devon’s cars.
 Devon and Melissa demonstrated counting and recognizing the number of cars they each had to compare each other’s quantities.

-Pattern and Shape
+Pattern and shape

 This category includes identifying or creating patterns and shapes.
 For example, Jeremy and Mira sat on the carpet next to one another in the block area.
 Jeremy placed a magnetic block together.
 “I’m making a house,” he said as he placed more magnetic blocks together.
 He took a magnetic block apart and said, “this needs to be over here,” and pointed at his magnetic blocks on the floor.
 Mira looked towards Jeremy’s magnetic blocks and pointed down toward her magnetic blocks.
 “I’m making a pizza,” she said.
 Jeremy and Mira created patterns and shapes with 2D magnetic blocks to build symmetrical structures.